quentinneyraud/q-utils/docs/README.md

 ## qsa

-> Select the all HTML elements which match with selector in parent
+> Select all HTML elements which match with selector in parent

 #### Example